selwynpolit/d9book/book/caching.md

 Read more about the [Drupal Cache API](https://api.drupal.org/api/drupal/core!core.api.php/group/cache):

-**Cache bins**

-Cache storage is separated into \"bins\", each containing various cache items.
-Each bin can be configured separately; see Configuration.

-When you request a cache object, you can specify the bin name in your call to \Drupal::cache().
-Alternatively, you can request a bin by getting service \"cache.nameofbin\" from the container.
-The default bin is called \"default\", with service name \"cache.default\", it is used to store common and frequently used caches.

-Other common cache bins are the following:

-`bootstrap`: Data needed from the beginning to the end of most requests, that has a very strict limit on variations and is invalidated rarely.
-`render`: Contains cached HTML strings like cached pages and blocks, can grow to large size.
-`data`: Contains data that can vary by path or similar context.
-`discovery`: Contains cached discovery data for things such as plugins, views_data, or YAML discovered data such as library info.

-A module can define a cache bin by defining a service in its modulename.services.yml file as follows (substituting the desired name for \"nameofbin\"):

 ## Caching data so it doesn't get cleared by a cache rebuild

-Using the [Permanent Cache Bin module](https://www.drupal.org/project/pcb) you can put your cached data into a cache bin and have it survive cache clearing.
-This can be really useful if you need some cached data to stay around while you are clearing Drupal's other caches.
+Using the [Permanent Cache Bin module](https://www.drupal.org/project/pcb) you can put your cached data into a cache bin and have it survive cache rebuilding.
+This can be really useful if you need some cached data to stay around while you are clearing Drupal's caches.

 This requires an entry in your `module.services.yml` file.  e.g. in docroot/modules/custom/tea_teks/modules/tea_teks_voting/tea_teks_voting.services.yml.
 Notice the `default_backend:` value which makes it permanent: